kevinhuads/nlp-transcript-intelligence/README.md

 # NLP Video Pipeline

 This repository contains the early version of a multimodal NLP pipeline for videos.
-Starting from a raw video file, the pipeline extracts audio and frames, runs ASR and OCR, aligns speech with slide text, and produces a global textual summary.
+Starting from a raw video file, the pipeline extracts audio and frames, runs ASR and OCR, aligns speech with slide text, and produces both a global textual summary and a structured summary artefact.

 The project is in its initial stages and is designed to be extended and refactored over time.
 The current focus is on having a clear, testable core pipeline that can be built upon.